 Transfer requests will be charged for irrespective of the success or failure of the transfer.

 It should be noted that under the new ICANN rules, all the email addresses that the transfer authorization is sent to MUST reply in the affirmative.
 Failure for any of the email addresses to reply will result in the failure of the transfer process.
 Please see our Legal Requirements section for full details.

-Technology Services RPVW S.L. accept no responsibility or liability for downtime, loss of services or additional costs that may be incurred by initiating a registrar transfer of your domain.
+RPVW.com accept no responsibility or liability for downtime, loss of services or additional costs that may be incurred by initiating a registrar transfer of your domain.

 - 0 Users Found This Useful

 If your domain is managed by RPVW.com in their TotalRegistrations portfolio - you are free to...